FirasMoalla/refarch-cloudnative-micro-customer/README.md

 1. Login to your IBM Cloud account
 2. Open the browser to create Kubernetes Cluster Service using this link [https://console.bluemix.net/containers-kubernetes/catalogCluster](https://console.bluemix.net/containers-kubernetes/catalogCluster)
 3. Click on `Create`
-4. For testing, you can select the "Lite" plan
+4. For testing, you can select the `Lite plan`
-5. Name your cluster `mycluster` in the `Cluster Name' field
+5. Name your cluster `mycluster` in the `Cluster Name` field
 6. Create the cluster by clicking on `Create Cluster`
 7. Once the service has been created, IBM Cloud will start deploying your cluster.
 Click on `Overview` to monitor the status of the cluter deployment.
 8. Continue the lab as deplying a cluster might take some time